Switch by John Lovick and Heirloom Workshop

 EruditeMagic says...

 John Lovick’s 'Switch' is recommended for learning multiple variations of the bill change.
-The trick relies on slow, deliberate folds and unfolds to enhance the illusion.
+Using a borrowed bill increases the effect's credibility and deception.

 itsallthingsmagic says...